Pure Data Weekend Workshop with Marco Donnarumma

 When & Where

-Access Space is the UK's longest running and most sustainable free, open digital arts lab.
+Access Space is the UK's longest running free, open digital arts lab.

 At Access Space, people interested in art, design, computers, recycling, music, electronics, photography and meet more like-minded people, share and develop skills and work on creative, enterprising and technical projects.